 Professor Bruce Lipton showed that the nucleus of a cell is not the controlling brain, but that the membrane is much more important.

 What does this mean for companies?
-Control by a patriarch, a board of directors that thinks it can make decisions for the laws of the world behind closed doors - sooner or later this will always fail.
+Control by a patriarch, a board of directors that believes it can make decisions for the laws of the world behind closed doors - sooner or later this will always fail.
 A planned economy, in whatever form, always fails.
 This also applies to us humans.
 Our brain is the limiting factor.
 It must not be the sole boss, because it can only recall the past and usually "thinks" in a left-brain linear way.

 But life is a complex, dynamic process.
 This is also the great advantage that humans have over robots.
 Knowledge can be passed on.
 Experience, as the word says, cannot be taught, it has to be experienced.
 Wisdom is therefore becoming the new leadership skill.